 That’s not the case.

 Anti-spam regulations have been around for a long time and the result is that brands have been forced to streamline email marketing best practices.
 This hasn’t reduced the effectiveness of email marketing so much as it’s created a better email marketing experience for both marketers and consumers.
-In fact, 56% of marketers feel positive about the impact GDPR is having on their email marketing (UK DMA Email Marketer Tracker).

 - Get consent.
 There are tons of opt-in tools on the market that can help you get more subscribers while staying compliant with GDPR.
 The important thing is to get consent before adding users to your email list.

 - Keep your consent records.
 GDPR requires that you store a record of consent including the identity of the user, the date consent was given, and what was consented to.